SpartzInc/automation_object/docs/blue_prints/possible_yaml_file_layout.md

 automation_object.list_screen.help_link.click

 #Current screen is help_screen
-#Go to a screen automatically
+#Go to a about screen automatically
 automation_object.about_screen #Will trigger the framework to try to get to that screen

 #Print about screen title element text